-All overtime and allowances should be claimed in line with the Council's procedures on Claiming Overtime and Allowances [link to follow - HR].
+All overtime and allowances should be claimed in line with the Council's procedures on Claiming Overtime and Allowances.

 For those employees who don't have access to the Intranet, overtime and allowances must be claimed using this form, which will be made available from their departmental administration services.